ADHD: Symptoms, Causes and Natural Support Strategies

 Children, teenagers, & adults with ADHD symptoms do very well with a regular exercise program that incorporates core stability and functional balance training.
 Many hyperactive kids are naturally drawn to activities such as rebounding and jumping on a trampoline as well as balance sports such as skating, surfing and snowboarding.

-Here are the best action steps to get started with on your journey to beat ADHD and other learning problems naturally.
+Here are the best action steps to get started with on your journey to improve brain health.
+It is important to note that these strategies are not at this time FDA approved to prevent, mitigate, treat or cure ADHD and should not be confused as such.
 You should always consult with your physician before stopping or changing medications or taking on new health strategies.

 Additionally, you should be working with a functional health practitioner to help guide you through these strategies.
 This is not an exhaustive list and there are other natural therapeutic strategies that I and functional health practitioners will utilize to help individuals with ADHD and other learning disorders.